top of page

 Beauty and the Beast - Animated Movie Review

 I am glad, however, that Disney learned from its mistakes and is starting to make more nuanced characters, such as in Frozen.
 Despite all the things I didn't like, the biggest thing I would have changed in the animated Beauty and the Beast is to have Gaston learn his lesson before he died.
 Also, have him apologize to Belle for annoying her so often.
 This movie is loosely based on Hans Christian Anderson’s grim fairytales.
 This isn't the first Disney movie I'd recommend, but if you're into cliche love stories, this might be for you.
-Have any of you seen this film and if so, what did you think of it?
+Have you seen this film, and if so, what do you think of it?

 10 views0 comments